sartography/SpiffWorkflow/doc/intro.rst

 All changes in the progress or state of a workflow are always reflected in one (or more) of the *Task* objects.
 Each Task has a *state*, and can hold *data*.

 ..
 HINT::
-   To visualize the state of a running workflow, you may use the `Workflow.dump()` method to print the task tree to stdout.
+   To visualize the state of a running workflow, you may use the :meth:`SpiffWorkflow.Workflow.dump` method to print the task tree to stdout.

 Some tasks change their state automatically based on internal or environmental changes.
 Other tasks may need to be triggered by you, the user.
 The latter kind of tasks can, for example, be completed by calling::